ome/omero-metadata/README.rst

 The default behaviour of the script is to automatically detect the column types from an input ``CSV``.
 This behaviour works as folows:

-*  Columns named with a supported object-type ('plate', 'well', 'image', 'dataset', or 'roi') or with object_id (e.g. 'image_id', 'dataset_id') will generate the corresponding column type in the OMERO.table. e.g (ImageColumn, PlateColumn, DatasetColumn, etc)
+*  Columns named with a supported object-type (e.g. 'plate', 'well', 'image', 'dataset', or 'roi'), with <object>_id (e.g. 'image_id', 'dataset_id') or with <object>_name (e.g. 'plate_name', 'dataset_name') will generate the corresponding column type in the OMERO.table (e.g. ImageColumn, PlateColumn, DatasetColumn, etc).
-*  Other column types will be detected based on the column's data using the pandas library (e.g. column of data type double).
+*  All other column types will be detected based on the column's data using the pandas library (e.g. columns of data type double will be detected as ``DoubleColumn``).

 However, it is possible to manually define the column types , ignoring the automatic header detection, if a ``CSV`` with a ``# header`` row is passed.
 The ``# header`` row should be the first row of the CSV and defines columns according to the following list (see examples below):